tiagotunes/myfm_app_deleted/README.md

 ## To be done

 - Add to database balance in Team table
-- Maybe remove height attribute of a player
+- Maybe remove height and feet attributes of player
+- In players body, add search bar and filter options
+    - Default: not showing Loaned out players
 - Check tutorials about how to use global variables (to use in currency options)

 ---